 This is truly a sight you must see at least once in your life.
 I can spend hours on end watching the city glitter at night whilst many many boats float past.
-Some blaring music, some enjoying the scenery whilst enjoying a dinner and some private boats just going to a sail on a water summers night.
+Some blaring music, some enjoying the scenery whilst enjoying dinner and some private boats just going to for a sail on a hot summer’s night.

 Circular Quay is one of the most bustling places in all of Sydney.
 It’s filled with top attractions, plenty of water activities and excursions, and people from all across Australia and around the world.
 It is home to the Sydney Opera House as well as the Sydney Harbour Bridge.

 This is the perfect hot spot to take night pictures as you can get up close and personal with these world-famous buildings.

 The opera house lies on Bennelong Point that is just northward into Sydney Harbour’s Port Jackson.
 Once you get up close to this unique building, you notice that it consists of three separate buildings.
 Like many, I have looked up many pictures of Australia before moving here, and I always thought it was one large building.
 But it is quite a surprise when you get up close that it actually consists of sperate buildings… WHO KNEW!

 It is not fenced off so you can get up as close as you want.
 There are steps right in front of the building, giving you the opportunity to get creative.
 It does get very busy, so you do need a bit of patience, you will pretty much constantly have people right in front of your camera.
 But if you get a good shot, it’s so worth it.

 You can also wander around the building.
 At the back, you have views of the harbor and the harbor bridge as well as Luna park across the harbor.